Independent comparisonAll prices in AUD

 Pros and cons for this matchup

 Xero wins on unlimited users, included payroll, the widest app choice and round the clock support.
-Its weak spots are a higher entry price and the 20 invoice cap on Ignite.
-MYOB wins on the cheapest entry plan, local phone support and AccountRight's inventory depth, but limits the entry plan to one user and charges per employee for payroll.
+Its weak spots are the 20 invoice cap on Ignite and a higher price once you step up from Ignite.
+MYOB wins on its established local presence, phone support and AccountRight's inventory depth, but starts mid-range on price, limits the entry plan to one user, and charges $3 per employee a month for payroll.

 The verdict

 For a growing Australian small business that runs payroll and wants unlimited collaborators and the widest app choice, Xero is the pick, and its included payroll often makes it the cheaper option once staff are counted.
-For a sole operator who wants the lowest starting price, prefers Australian phone support, or needs AccountRight's deeper inventory and job tracking, MYOB makes more sense.
+For a sole operator or small business that wants an established local all-rounder, prefers Australian phone support, or needs AccountRight's deeper inventory and job tracking, MYOB makes more sense.
 Both clear the compliance bar comfortably, so let team size, payroll and where you expect to be in two years decide it.

 Frequently asked questions